nirajphutane/Jetpack_Compose_Side_Effects/README.md

 ### 📌 LaunchedEffect

-🟣 LaunchedEffect provides a Compose lifecycle-aware CoroutineScope to run suspend functions or coroutines tied to the composition.
+🟣 LaunchedEffect provides a Compose lifecycle-aware CoroutineScope to run suspend functions or coroutines tied to the composition on the UI thread.
-It automatically starts when conditions are met and cancels when the Composable leaves the Composition.
+It implicitly starts when conditions are met and cancels when the Composable leaves the Composition.
+No need to handle it explicitly.

 🟣 It is used to run asynchronous code — such as suspend functions and coroutines — safely in Compose without leaking coroutines.
 It is not recommended for running purely synchronous code.